rbatllet/private-blockchain/API_GUIDE.md

 Comprehensive guide to the Private Blockchain API, core functions, and programming interface.

+> **IMPORTANT NOTE**: This guide references the actual classes and methods implemented in the project.
+All mentioned classes (Blockchain, Block, AuthorizedKey, JPAUtil, CryptoUtil) exist in the source code.
+The code examples show the correct usage of the current API based on the JPA standard with Hibernate as the implementation provider.

 ## 📋 Table of Contents

 - [Core Functions Usage](#-core-functions-usage)